This article is part of a brand partnership.

 That’s why it’s so incredibly important to make plans for after the pandemic.

 This may seem pointless right now, but did you know that things like planning a vacation can actually be a form of self-care?
 It’s true!
 Studies have proven that planning a trip can actually be good for your mental health, even if you don’t exactly know when you plan to travel again.
+And while we’re on the subject, this reusable face mask is perfect to take with you and travel in comfort.

 So, start a Pinterest board with ideas, check out 5 of the best luxury wellness retreats, or do anything else you think would be a fun way to plan a vacation — even if that vacation is only a distant dream.